nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing tags, the inputted tag will completely replace the current tag.
 * You cannot remove a person's tag using the edit feature, as the tag is a required field.
+* When editing allergies, the inputted allergies will completely replace the current allergies.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.